 - Create your spreadsheet in Google Sheets.
 The first column is what you will search on, and the second column is the result.
 The variable name for the result is the header of the second column.
 Ours looks like this:

 - Make sure the spreadsheet is publicly accessible.
-In Sheets, click Share, Advanced, and change to one of the Public options.
+In Sheets, click Share, and make sure “Anyone on the internet with this link can view” appears.

 - Note the ID of your spreadsheet.
 When viewing the sheet, the ID is in the URL – like this (bolded):

 - In Zingtree add a new webhook.
 From the top menu, click Account, My Apps, Webhooks, and create a webhook like so:

 Here’s what the Webhook URL looks like in our demo:

 #code# is a placeholder for the variable we use to do the lookup.

 The sheet_id parameter is the one you noted in step 3.